 As a speech-language pathologist, I have specialized training in treating speech disorders and stuttering, as well as additional advanced education in treating orofacial myofunctional disorders.
-Treatment for pediatric feeding disorders is anticipated to be offered in late 2025.
+Treatment for pediatric feeding disorders begins March 2026, serving birth through age 18.

 Speech Disorders